Adlik/zen_nas/README.md

 ### Pre-trained model download

-If you want to evaluate pre-trained models, please go to [ZenNAS](https://github.com/idstcv/ZenNAS) to download pre-trained model.
+If you want to evaluate pre-trained models, please go to [ZenNAS](https://github.com/idstcv/ZenNAS) to download the pre-trained model.

 ### Evaluate pre-trained models on ImageNet and CIFAR-10/100